NicoOhler/Notes/Informatik/Algorithms/Design Patterns/Idioms.md

 ### Difference to other [[Types of Design Patterns]]
 + limited to a small scope instead of being widely applicable
-	+ e.g. specific programming language or framework
+	+ e.g. specific programming language, framework or context
 + rather specific, no general solution template

  >[!quote] Counted/Smart/Shared/Auto Pointer